 "Sonic Car Seat"

-This video features the prototype and designed sounds for a car seat that uses sound to game-ify its safety features.
+This video features the prototype and designed sounds for a car seat that uses sound to literally amplify its safety features.
 The student team responsible for the design imagined that the car seat would have sensors to sonically alert the driver when potentially dangerous changes occur (e.g. when the child unbuckles the safety belt or harness).
 The car seat also offers a fun experience for children that feels like a game or amusement park ride.
-You can read more about this project on pages [add page #s] of Sounding Composition, Composing Sound.
+You can read more about this project in the "Reverberation" for Chapter 4.

 This video provides a demonstration of the different sonic features of the "Sonic Car Seat."
 The sounds associated with each feature are described below.